sst/guide/_examples/how-to-add-a-custom-domain-to-a-serverless-api.md

 3. Deploy your app, but replace the functions in the `src/` directory with ones that connect to your local client.
 4. Start up a local client.

+Deploying your app in this case also means configuring the custom domain.
+So if you are doing it the first time, it'll take longer to set that up.

 Once complete, you should see something like this.

 ```